 How We Reviewed

 We gathered information on specs and features from manufacturer websites, in addition to sites like Sears, Best Buy, and Amazon.
 Customer review information came from reviews on Amazon, as well as those on Sears' and Best Buy's websites.
 Some customer information also came from manufacturer websites.
-We used their star ratings to determine which small freezers are the best.

 The Best Small Freezers on the Market